ivan-ict/focusbear-posthog-llm-analysis/docs/architecture.md

 - narrative sections are derived from workbook aggregates rather than per-user notes
 - embedded charts are rendered locally with `matplotlib`
 - the generated DOCX excludes user IDs, emails, and raw per-user notes by design
+- generated Excel and DOCX outputs are intended as local artifacts and are ignored by git

 `generate_supervisor_report.py` is the standalone entrypoint for this offline step.